department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vamc-facility-closed.md

 (Redirects deploy weekly on Wed. at 10am ET, or by requesting OOB deploy (of the revproxy job to prod) in #vfs-platform-support.
 Coordinate the items below and canonical URL change after URL change ticket is merged, deployed, and verified in prod.)

 #### Drupal Admin steps (CMS Engineer or Helpdesk)
+_Help desk will complete these steps or escalate to request help from CMS engineering._
 - [ ] 7.
 When redirect has been deployed, make these changes.
 Practice first on staging or a demo environment.
   - [ ] 7a.
 Drupal Admin bulk moves any content identified **4b** to new facility **4a**.
   - [ ] 7b.
 Drupal Admin edits the facility node, removes flag `Removed from source`, add a revision log that explains the change, with a link to github issue, and change moderation state to archive.
 (Note: any remaining health services, non-clinical services and events for the given facility will be archived automatically when these changes are saved.)